zigpy/zigpy-cc/README.md

 [zigpy-cc](https://github.com/sanyatuning/zigpy-cc) is a Python 3 implementation for the [Zigpy](https://github.com/zigpy/) project to implement support for CC2531/CC2530 and possible other Texas Instruments [Zigbee](https://www.zigbee.org) radio modules flashed with custom Z-Stack coordinator firmware.

-The goal of this project is to add native support for inexpensive CC2531 based USB sticks in Home Assistant ZHA integration via [Zigpy](https://github.com/zigpy/) to directly control compatible Zigbee HA (Home Automation) devices such as Philips HUE, GE, Osram Lightify, Xiaomi/Aqara, IKEA Tradfri, Samsung SmartThings, and many more.
+The goal of this project is to add native support for inexpensive Texas Instruments CC based USB sticks in Home Assistant ZHA integration via [Zigpy](https://github.com/zigpy/) to directly control compatible Zigbee HA (Home Automation) devices such as Philips HUE, GE, Osram Lightify, Xiaomi/Aqara, IKEA Tradfri, Samsung SmartThings, and many more.

 - https://www.home-assistant.io/integrations/zha/

-zigpy-cc allows Zigpy to interact with Texas Instruments CC253x Zigbee Network Processor(ZNP) via TI Z-Stack Monitor and Test(MT) APIs using an UART interface.
+zigpy-cc allows Zigpy to interact with Texas Instruments CC253x and CC26x2R1 Zigbee Network Processor(ZNP) via TI Z-Stack Monitor and Test(MT) APIs using an UART interface.

 The zigpy-cc library is a port of the [zigbee-herdsman](https://github.com/Koenkk/zigbee-herdsman/tree/v0.12.24) project (version 0.12.24) by the [Zigbee2mqtt](https://www.zigbee2mqtt.io/) project by Koen Kanters (a.k.a.
 Koenkk GitHub) which in turn was originally forked from the [zigbee-shepherd](https://github.com/zigbeer/zigbee-shepherd) project by zigbeer.
 Therefore, if any improvements like support for new Zigbee devices that gets added in the Zigbee2MQTT project it could be possible to port those improvements and benifit much of that to the zigpy-cc library.

 ## WARNING!!! - Work in progress
-This project is under development as WIP (work in progress), it is not working yet.
+Disclaimer: This software is provided "AS IS", without warranty of any kind.
+The zigpy-cc project is under development as WIP (work in progress), it is not fully working yet.

 TODO list:
 - [x] uart communication